 As a participant receiving materials, we ask the following from you:

-2. Attend one 45 minute online group meeting with the other educators in the community in December 2021 to discuss the program and share successes or challenges.
+- Attend 1-2 online meetings with the other educators in the community during the 2024-2025 academic year, to discuss the program and share successes or challenges.

 "The Global Scholars Media Community program far exceeded my expectations.
 The selected books and films were phenomenal choices; they were highly engaging for my 11th and 12th graders, while at the same time appropriately challenging and diverse in their themes.